-- Attendance and punctuality are monitored daily by the School Business Manager and Admin Assistant.
-If a child has a repeated number of unauthorised absences, the Head teacher (attendance / CME lead) will be informed and parents/carers will be contacted to discuss concerns. - At the end of each half term, attendance and punctuality rates are analysed by the Head Teacher: - Attendance below target will be monitored - Attendance below 90% (persistent absence) will be reported to the Attendance Officer who may: - Contact parents / carers by telephone call / letter to raise concerns and offer support - Contact parents / carers to arrange a home visit and seek to ensure that the parents or guardians understand the seriousness of the situation and potential further action
+- The School Office Manager and Admin Assistant monitor attendance and punctuality daily. - If a child has a repeated number of unauthorised absences, the Head teacher (attendance / CME lead) will be informed and parents/carers will be contacted to discuss concerns. - At the end of each half term, attendance and punctuality rates are analysed by the Head Teacher: - Attendance below 96% will be monitored - Attendance below 90% (persistent absence) will result in one of the following actions: - Letter to parents/carers raising concern and offering support - Meeting with parents/carers to discuss concerns - Involvement of the Attendance Officer who may: - Contact parents / carers by telephone call / letter to raise concerns and offer support - Contact parents / carers to arrange a home visit and seek to ensure that the parents or guardians understand the seriousness of the situation and potential further action